alfonsof/azure-python-examples/README.md

 * [azurevm](/azurevm) - Azure Virtual Machines: Example of how to handle Azure Virtual Machines.

+**Compute - Azure Functions:**

+* [azurefunctionhttprequest](/azurefunctionhttprequest) - Azure Function HTTP Request: Example of how to handle an Azure Function that responds to an HTTP request.

 **Storage - Azure Blob Storage:**

 * [azureblobstoragecreate](/azureblobstoragecreate) - Azure Blob Storage Create: Example of how to handle Azure Blob Storage and create a new Blob Storage container in an Azure storage account.